Aksoran

 The mountain is located about 10 km to the ENE of Shabanbay Bi village, formerly known as Shilym.
 Geologically the peak is made up of Permian granite.

 Geography

 Aksoran rises in the Kyzylarai, a massif of the Kazakh Uplands (Saryarka).
-The mountain has a barren look and its slopes are steep, rocky and strongly dissected.
+The mountain has a barren appearance and its slopes are steep, rocky and strongly dissected.

-With an elevation 1565 m, it is the highest mountain in the Kazakh Uplands, as well as the highest point of Central Kazakhstan.
+With an elevation of 1565 m, it is the highest mountain in the Kazakh Uplands, as well as the highest point of Central Kazakhstan.

+The Kyzylarai massif extends approximately 70 km west–east and 50–60 km north–south across parts of the Karaganda Region.
+Aksoran has a topographic prominence of 843 metres, making it the dominant summit of the massif.

+In clear weather, distant massifs such as Bektauata may be visible from the summit.

+Climate

+Aksoran lies within the continental steppe climatic zone of Central Kazakhstan.
+Winters are cold, with average January temperatures around −15 °C, while summers are warm to hot, with July averages near 25 °C.

+Annual precipitation averages between 300 and 400 mm, falling mainly in spring and early summer.
+Snow accumulation during winter contributes to seasonal runoff that feeds small intermittent streams in the surrounding uplands.